SJTUDuWei/UOR-Universal-Backdoor-Attacks-on-Pre-trained-Models/README.md

 # UOR-Universal-Backdoor-Attacks-on-Pre-trained-Models

-This is the implementation of our paper 'UOR：Universal Backdoor Attacks on Pre-trained Models'.
+This is the implementation of our paper 'UOR：Universal Backdoor Attacks on Pre-trained Models', accepted by the ACL-Findings 2024.

 ## Requirements